kloprimo96/PyBank-Analysis/README.md

 # PyBank/PyPoll-Analysis

-Using Python to loop and store data in the form of lists, we are able to more effiently draw conclusions and organize data to get results.
+Using Python to loop through and store data in the form of lists, we are able to more efficiently draw conclusions and organize data to get results.